drmikesamy/rust-for-dotnet-devs/src/environment-and-configuration/index.md

     Console.WriteLine($"Variable '{name}' set to '{value}'.");
 ```

-Rust is providing the same functionality of accessing an environment variable at
+Rust provides the same environment variable access functionality at
 runtime via the `var` and `var_os` functions from the `std::env` module.

-`var` function is returning a `Result<String, VarError>`, either returning the
+The `var` function will return a `Result<String, VarError>`, and either returns the
-variable if set or returning an error if the variable is not set or it is not
+variable if it is set or returns an error if the variable is either not set or is not
 valid Unicode.

 `var_os` has a different signature giving back an `Option<OsString>`, either